KIM-6/kim6/README.md

 3. Choose an action, such as “Compress and resize → Webexport 1920 px”.
 4. Confirm whether to overwrite originals or create new files.

-You can also run individual scripts directly:
+You can also run individual scripts (usually stored in `~/.local/share/kio/servicemenus/kim6/bin/`) directly:

 ```
 ./kim_resize ~/example.jpg 300x300
 ```

 ## History

-- KIM6 is a fork for KDE 6 of KIM5: [KIM5 fork](https://github.com/caco3/kim5)
+- KIM6 is a fork for KDE 6 of KIM5: https://github.com/caco3/kim5
-- One KDE4 fork is here: [KDE4 fork](https://store.kde.org/p/998188/)
+- One KDE4 fork is here: https://store.kde.org/p/998188/
-- The original version for KDE4 is here: [Original KDE4 version](https://store.kde.org/p/1126887/)
+- The original version for KDE4 is here: https://store.kde.org/p/1126887/
 - KIM itself goes as far back as KDE 3.
-There is a website that was still functioning in 2025: [KDE3](http://bouveyron.free.fr/kim/index.html)
+There is a website that was still functioning in 2025: http://bouveyron.free.fr/kim/index.html
 - A huge majority of the code is from the original authors, thanks to them!

 ## See also
-There is a functionally similar but independent project: [kde-service-menu-reimage](https://github.com/irfanhakim-as/kde-service-menu-reimage)
+There is a functionally similar but independent project: https://github.com/irfanhakim-as/kde-service-menu-reimage

 ## Developer and translator information